leucaniline/my-ee-portfolio/README.md

 # My Electrical Engineering Portfolio

-This project is a personal portfolio website designed to showcase electrical engineering projects and host essays in both text and LaTeX formats.
+This project is a personal portfolio website designed to showcase engineering projects and host essays in LaTeX formats.
 The application is built using Python and Flask, providing a simple and effective way to present your work.

 ## Project Structure